 Why should Congress act?

 Protecting albatrosses and petrels necessitates international cooperation in regulating longline fishing and other activities.
 The United States is currently a world leader on seabird bycatch mitigation.
 By ratifying and formally joining ACAP, the U.S. would increase the Agreement’s international influence and resources, and would improve its ability to conserve seabirds.
 The United States would also be able to promote more stringent international regulations to level the playing field between domestic fisheries and international fisheries.
-The ratification of ACAP has enjoyed bipartisan support, including from former President George W. Bush and President Barack Obama.
+The ratification of ACAP has enjoyed bipartisan support, including from former presidents George W. Bush and Barack Obama.